pittisl/ReMindView-Bench/README.md

 # ReMindView-Bench
-Reasoning Path and Latent State Analysis for Multi-view Visual Spatial Reasoning.
-This repository contains the data generation pipeline and evaluation scripts for ReMindView-Bench.
+This repository contains the data generation pipeline and evaluation scripts for ReMindView-Bench for paper [Reasoning Path and Latent State Analysis for Multi-view Visual Spatial Reasoning](https://arxiv.org/abs/2512.02340)

 ![Pipeline overview](figures/figure1.png)